-We also raised funds via the Bracknell Forest Lottery, Maidenhead Swimathon (Maidenhead Lions), and the Bracknell Together Walk/ Community Christmas Draw and received a donation from the Maidenhead United Community Trust.
-Finally, we had individual donations from clients and supporters via our Just Giving page.
+We also raised funds via the Bracknell Forest Lottery, Easy Fundraising, Maidenhead Swimathon (Maidenhead Lions), the Bracknell Together Walk and Christmas raffle draw.
+Finally, we had individual donations from clients and supporters via our Just Giving page and donation boxes at drop-in centers.